Public accountability & private-school choice

 We recommend that states

-- Require that all students who receive a voucher (or tax-credit scholarship) participate in state assessments;
+- Require that all students who receive a voucher (or tax-credit scholarship) participate in state assessments.
+(While we prefer state assessments as policy, we think any widely respected test that allows for ready comparison against other schools or districts is a reasonable compromise);

 - Mandate public disclosure of those assessment results, school by school, save for schools that enroll fewer than ten voucher (or scholarship) students in grades that are tested; and